There’s no better way to occupy the kids than to get them out in the garden for a bit of fresh air and closeness to

-You could even choose a long-flowering plant, such as the ‘Ferdinand Pichard’ variety of Rosa (Rose), for a constant supply of fantastically striped cut flowers from now right through to autumn.
-These can be enjoyed inside your own home or taken as a present from the kids to flower-loving relatives.
+You could choose a long-flowering plant, such as the ‘Ferdinand Pichard’ variety of Rosa (Rose), for a constant supply of fantastically striped cut flowers from now right through to autumn.
+These can be enjoyed inside your own home to provide some vibrant colour in a vase.

 Show your kids how to feed and water these plants and let them pick the swollen fruits or blooming when ready.
 It will give them a marvellous sense of accomplishment.

 4. Spot our feathered friends

 From Great Tits to Starlings, Gold Finches to Collared Doves, the UK is home to an enormous population of colourful bird species in summer.
-Make your garden extra friendly to birds in hot weather by providing a water source, such as a bird bath, for drinking and bathing.
+Make your garden extra friendly to birds by providing a water source, such as a bird bath, for drinking and bathing.

 Tempt them further by making bird fat balls or perhaps a simple apple bird feeder (perhaps using your homegrown apples) and hang it somewhere prominent in your garden.
 The kids will love topping up the water for the birds with a miniature watering can or mixing up the seed and fat in a giant mixing bowl.

 Extend the fun by encouraging your kids to get out bird spotting in the garden.
 Give them a bird colouring sheet, a bird word search, or a small pair of binoculars and a bird spotting book so that they can identify the birds visiting your garden.